janniksam/RoleServant.Alexa/README.md

 ### Contributions

 Any feedback like bug reports or new game / feature suggestions is always welcome.
-Also, if you are capable of translating it into another language like frensh, feel free to do so.
+Also, if you are capable of translating it into another language like frensh, don't hesitate to do so.